Spring Bulb Planting, Design & Care Guide

 - Point the “nose” (the shoot tip) up, roots down.
 Refill with soil, press gently, and water if the ground is dry.

-- Some bulbs, like snowdrops and bluebells, do best planted “in the green” (right after flowering, while leaves are still green), because their roots don’t like being dried out.
+- Planting ‘In the Green’ for Sensitive Varieties: Some bulbs, like snowdrops and bluebells, do best planted “in the green” (right after flowering, while leaves are still green), because their roots don’t like being dried out.

 Once bulbs are in, they don’t need a ton of fussing over, but a little attention goes a long way.
 Here’s what keeps mine coming back strong season after season: